-For the purposes of calculating an occurrence for an unpermitted withdrawal, each new month begins at zero gallons and once a withdrawal reaches 300,000 gallons a permit is required.
+For the purposes of calculating an occurrence for an unpermitted withdrawal, each new calendar month begins at zero gallons and once a withdrawal reaches 300,000 gallons a permit is required.
 Once a person withdraws more than 300,000 gallons of water, each additional day of water withdrawn will count as a separate occurrence in that calendar month.
 For permitted withdrawals, once the monthly, annual, or permit term limit has been exceeded, each additional day of withdrawal should be considered a separate occurrence.
-Certain permitted withdrawals may violate one or more of the three permitted limits with a single occurrence of a withdrawal of ground water.
+Certain permitted withdrawals may violate one or more of the three permitted withdrawal limits from a single withdrawal of ground water.